 The problem of critical effectiveness may be seen in terms of the Filipino public’s selective preference for some media over others, and in their responsiveness toward some forms of evaluation over the rest.
 To use certain concrete examples, Filipinos it seems would rather pay attention to developments in mainstream cinema and popular music than to occurrences in, say, literature, theater, the visual arts, even alternative music and independent filmmaking; within their preferred media of expression, they would also rather observe press wars and awards nights (which sometimes amount to the same thing) than, say, read books or critical articles, even if these deal with exactly the same products.
 Hence critical practice has to be organized if it intends to respond to these challenges; it must assume an ethical purpose – provisional at best, subject to continual assessment – that draws on historical precedents and relies on institutional alliances whenever possible, for the purposes of maximizing visibility and assisting marginalized critical and artistic practitioners; it may have to indulge in award-giving as a strategic option, seeking ways and means to nudge the concept toward authentic and recognizable critical expression.
 All these activities may be regarded as having benefited from deconstructionist principles, but only to the extent of plowing the lessons back into grounds for more fertile political practice.
 Once all this becomes standardized critical procedure – a pipe dream for any Filipino critic, at this point – then it may be time once more to unsheathe, as it were, the scalpel of deconstruction for further (and, one would hope, radical) critical surgery.

 Anderson, Danny J. “Deconstruction: Critical Strategy/Strategic Criticism.”
 Ed.
 G. Douglas Atkins and Laura Morrow.
 Contemporary Literary Theory.
-Amherst: U of Massachusetts P, 1989.
+Amherst: University of Massachusetts Press, 1989.
 137-57.

 Barthes, Roland.
 Mythologies.
 Trans.
 Annette Lavers.
 New York: Noonday, 1972.

 De Man, Paul.
 Allegories of Reading: Figural Language in Rousseau, Nietzsche, Rilke, and Proust.
-New Haven: Yale UP, 1979.
+New Haven: Yale University Press, 1979.

 Derrida, Jacques.
 Of Grammatology.
 Trans.
 Gayatri C. Spivak.
-Baltimore: Johns Hopkins UP, 1976.
+Baltimore: Johns Hopkins University Press, 1976.

 Eagleton, Terry.
 Literary Theory: An Introduction.
 Oxford: Blackwell, 1983.